 Vegan Food Aid

-Thanks to funding from a wonderful foundation, Vegan Outreach has been able to buy and deliver vegan meals and groceries to people in need during the COVID-19 crisis.
-Since April, we’ve fed 170,000 vegan meals—that means 170,000 meals containing animal products NOT served!
+Thanks to funding from a wonderful foundation, Vegan Outreach has been able to buy and deliver vegan meals and groceries to communities severely impacted by the COVID-19 crisis.
+Since April, we’ve fed 297,000 vegan meals—that means 297,000 meals containing animal products NOT served!

-This work truly stretches community-wide as we’ve been able to partner with other social justice organizations to serve communities in need.
-Not only has providing support to vulnerable populations allowed us to additionally support local restaurants, grocers, and organizations, but it has also kept our outreach team employed as public outreach has come to a halt.
+This work truly stretches community-wide as we’ve been able to partner with other social justice organizations to serve communities.
+Not only has providing support to our communities allowed us to additionally support local restaurants, grocers, and organizations, but it has also kept our outreach team employed as public outreach has come to a halt.

 Here are some highlights from the past few months: